AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 Example #10
 ~~~~~~~~~~~

-Here, we have two functions which are searching for 0 inside an array
+We now consider two functions searching for the value 0 inside an array
 ``A``.
-The first one raises an exception if 0 is not found in ``A`` while
+The first one raises an exception if 0 is not found in ``A`` while the
-the other simply returns 0 in that case.
+other simply returns 0 in that case.

 .. code:: ada

     package P
       with SPARK_Mode => On
     is
        type N_Array is array (Positive range <>) of Natural;
        Not_Found : exception;